Kenisha L. Rhone is entering her 16th year at Belmont University, and third as Director of Digital Media & Social

-In that capacity, Rhone serves as the primary media contacts and sports information director for volleyball, softball, and women's tennis.
+In that capacity, Rhone serves as the primary media contacts and sports information director for volleyball and softball.
 She also oversees the athletic department's social media and digital endeavors.

-Rhone is a member of the College Sports Information Directors of America (CoSIDA), where she has been a member of the national programming committee for four years, Black College and Black Sports Information Directors of America (BC-SIDA), where she now serves as the chair, Women Sports Information Directors of America (formely FAME), the National Association of Black Journalists (NABJ) and NABJ-Nashville, where she now serves as vice president.
+Rhone is a member of the College Sports Information Directors of America (CoSIDA), where she has been a member of the national programming committee for six years, Black College and Black Sports Information Directors of America (BC-SIDA), where she now serves as the chair, Women Sports Information Directors of America (formely FAME), and the National Association of Black Journalists (NABJ) and NABJ-Nashville, where she now serves as vice president.

-Heavily involved in community service throughout the Nashville community, she is a member of Delta Sigma Theta Sorority, Inc., serves on the race committee for the Greater Nashville Susan G. Komen Race for the Cure, volunteers frequently to speak to various youth groups including the Girls Scouts of Greater Nashville and at local high schools, and serves as a mentor to young people through a variety of agencies.
+Heavily involved in community service throughout the Nashville community, she is a member of Delta Sigma Theta Sorority, Inc., serves on the race committee for the Susan G. Komen Central Tennessee MORE THAN PINK Walk, volunteers frequently to speak to various youth groups including the Girls Scouts of Greater Nashville and at local high schools, and serves as a mentor to young people through a variety of agencies.
 Rhone is a member of the Young Leaders Council, Class 68.
 Most recently, she was named the 2018 National Volunteer of the Year by Play Like a Girl, a national non-profit organization focused on impacting girls ages 9-15 through STEM and sport, and the named CoSIDA's 2019 Bob Kenworthy Community Service Award winner, becoming the first woman of color to receive the prestigious honor.